-Experienced plastic surgeons are extremely careful about scar placement and minimisation, with surgical scars generally fading over time with most scars being barely visible after 12 months.
+Experienced plastic surgeons are careful about scar placement and minimization, with surgical scars generally fading over time and most scars fading somewhat after 12 months.

-We will arrange weekly post-op appointments with our specialist nursing team after your procedure.
-This is to ensure everything is healing well and to also monitor your progress.
+We will arrange post-op appointments with our specialist nursing team after your procedure.
+This is to check that everything is healing well and to also monitor your progress.

-You will see your surgeon and/or nurse and/or dermal team about six to eight weeks later for a scar consultation and organise scar minimisation treatments.
+You will see your surgeon and/or nurse and/or dermal team about six to eight weeks later for a scar consultation and organise scar management treatments.

-The Coco Ruby dermal team conducts a series of follow-up scar treatments using a customised selection of Skin Needling, Healite II LED and massaging with oils, Fraxel Laser, V-Laser, Silicone strips, gels and Steroids can also help minimise scars.
-Ask the Coco Ruby Team!
+The Coco Ruby dermal team conducts a series of follow-up scar treatments using a customized selection of Skin Needling, Healite II LED and massaging with oils, Fraxel Laser, V-Laser, Silicone strips, gels and Steroids can also help manage scars.

-Note – The length of your recovery period will depend on your procedure, health and lifestyle factors.
+Note – The length of your recovery period and scar maturation will depend on your procedure, skin health and other health and lifestyle factors.
 Recovery times can vary from person to person – but resting helps you heal.

 Please avoid subjecting your incision to abrasion or excessive stresses during the recovery period.

-How much is an Extended Tummy Tuck in Melbourne?
+How much is an Extended Tummy Tuck (Abdominoplasty) in Melbourne?
 Prices & Costs

-Many extended tummy tuck patients ask about the price and whether the procedure is covered by Medicare or Private Health Insurance.
+Many Extended Abdominoplasty patients ask about the price and whether the procedure is covered by Medicare or Private Health Insurance.

-All procedures are individualized and customised to achieve the ideal results for you and your excess skin concerns.
-For this reason, it is hard to determine an exact price that would be valid for a tummy tuck patient without a consultation first.
+All procedures are individualized and customized to achieve the desired results for the patient and their excess skin concerns.
+For this reason, it is hard to determine an exact price that would be valid for an extended Abdominoplasty patient without a consultation first.

-During the consultation, Dr Briggs will talk to you about your wants, possibilities, and your expectations.
+During the consultation, Dr Briggs will evaluate your case, talk to you about your wants, possibilities, and your expectations.
 You will also receive a specific quote for your operation after the consultation.